 When people feel good about what they do and how they do it, morale remains high.
 Employees belong to something bigger than themselves and they want to work hard to accomplish team goals.

-Here are some helpful ways to keep culture and morale high:
+Here are some helpful ways to keep morale high and establish a strong culture:

 Change Up The Routine